NelsonPython/Driving_Experiment/DataMart/README.md

 ```
 Copy the station.csv file and run the [load_Stations.py](DB/load_Stations.py) script to insert data

+You may copy my station.csv file.
+Or you can use the <a href="https://www.kaggle.com/nelsondata/map-ev-charging-stations-on-highway-i-5">Kaggle notebook</a> to create your own station.csv file.

 Create the goal table
 ```
 CREATE TABLE goal (